The Xometry app works best with JavaScript enabled!

 Despite excellent thermoplastic elastomer properties, TPEs also have some key disadvantages as listed below:

-• Hygroscopic: TPEs tend to absorb moisture and as such need to be sufficiently dried before processing.
+• Hygroscopic: TPEs tend to absorb moisture and, as such, need to be sufficiently dried before processing.

-• Melting: The TPE melting point is low, and as such TPEs are melt-processable using standard thermoplastic techniques.
+• Melting: The TPE melting point is low, and as such, TPEs are melt-processable using standard thermoplastic techniques.
 However, TPEs can be permanently damaged if heated past the degradation temperature of the soft segments in the polymer.
 This limits their high-temperature applications.

-• High Hardness: TPEs are generally harder than other elastomers like rubber or polyurethane.
+• High Hardness: TPEs are generally harder than other elastomers, like rubber or polyurethane.
 This is in part due to the inclusion of thermoplastic hard segments within the polymer.
 Hardnesses are typically 80 Shore A and above.

 Can Thermoplastic Elastomers Be Recycled?